 Credit Risk.
 This is the risk that an issuer or other counterparty to an investment will not fulfill its obligations.
 Besides investing in instruments authorized under State Statute, the District's investment policy does not further limit investment instrument choices.
-The District's investment in the Illinois Funds was not rated.
+The District's investment in the Illinois Funds are rated AAAm by Standard and Poor's.